-Viking River Cruise amenities pamper passengers with the ultimate in creature comforts.
+Viking river cruise amenities are designed to pamper passengers with the ultimate in creature comforts.
 Here are Backroad Planet’s Top 11 amenities!

 We were guests of Viking Cruises, but the pleasure of shipboard amenities was all ours.